bazze1988-ai/report/report.md

 ### Exploits {#exploits}

 The exploit scripts used during this penetration test are attached as files in the `exploits` directory of the submitted `zip` file.

-TODO: go to Notes -> Exploits and upload your exploit scripts